Ahmed-Sadeq-Hussein/Mjukvaruutvekling-grupp-5/README.md

 #### First way:

-1. Open the project repository in the terminal
+1. Open the project repository in the terminal.
 2. Type "dotnet test" in the terminal and press enter, and then all tests will run.

 #### Second way: